Redecorating/mbp-2016-linux/README.md

 of Intel Skylake processors, faster memory and updated AMD Radeon GPUs in the 15-inch models.

+The 2018-2020 Intel MacBooks With the T2 security chip currently require kernel patches the apple-ib-tb and apple-bce drivers.
+More information for these models is avalible on the [t2linux wiki](https://wiki.t2linux.org/), as well as here.

 The checks if hardware works below were done with multiple Linux distributions.
 To state the obvious: The newer the kernel the better.
 The information below assumes that you run Linux 5.4 or newer.